hippoz/docker-redis-cluster/notes.md

 # Start up the Builder:
 docker buildx inspect --bootstrap

+# docker login

+docker login

-# You can now use the builder to build multi-arch images:
+# You can now use the builder to build and publisj multi-arch images:
 invoke build 6.2
-invoke push 6.2

 # list all the builders
 docker buildx ls